How does Fluval FX6 work

 For mechanical filtration, in addition to the sponges that sit on the outside of the media trays, fine polishing pads or polyfill will serve you well in the top tray.
 This media will help prevent the rest of the media in your FX6 canister filter from getting clogged by debris.
 Alternately you can remove the bottom bio foam pad and add even more biological media to this top tray.

-This is fine due to the fact that the water has already passed through coarse sponge and a polishing pad so more mechanical filtration is not necessarily required at this point.
+This is fine due to the fact that the water has already passed through a coarse sponge and a polishing pad so more mechanical filtration is not necessarily required at this point.
 Just note that the more media that you add, the slower the water will move.

 Biological Media

 Your middle tray should be home to your biological media.
-You can use any number of medias such as Biohome Ultimate, Fluval Ceramic rings or Seachem Matrix.
+You can use any number of media such as Biohome Ultimate, Fluval Ceramic rings, or Seachem Matrix.
 I go over each of these types of media and their benefits in this article.
 This media is crucial because it houses a majority of your beneficial bacteria responsible for breaking down waste and converting ammonia and nitrite into nitrates.

 You will never need to replace this media.
 You will occasionally want to rinse it in a bucket of tank water during routine maintenance, but outright replacing bio-media will greatly harm the nitrogen cycle happening in your aquarium and could injure or kill some of your fish.

-Here’s a quick video on the nitrogen cycle and why its important for the growth of beneficial bacteria.
+Here’s a quick video on the nitrogen cycle and why it’s important for the growth of beneficial bacteria.

 Chemical Media